 Weighted blankets are another way that can help improve your child’s sleep.
 The heaviness allows the blanket to cloak the body, providing feelings of security and safety in addition to the extra comfort.
 Results seem to be hit or miss, with some parents reporting improved sleep while the American Academy of Pediatrics found no improvements.

-Weighted blankets continue to be a popular solution for sleep anxiety, but you should be cautious not to use too heavy of a blanket, which could affect your child’s circulation and even lead to suffocation.
+Weighted blankets continue to be a popular solution for sleep anxiety.
+Still, you should be cautious not to use too heavy of a blanket, which could affect your child’s circulation and even lead to suffocation.
 Instead, many parents use these before bed to help their children settle down.
+Talk to your child’s healthcare provider to check if weighted blankets are a safe choice for your kid.

 The Bottom Line